 If you are worried that you will use a lot more power than what the solar system generates, the answer is of course to install a few extra panels.
 Solar panels are so cheap these days, getting a slightly larger system than what you need is common practice, especially because the government incentive is based on the size of your system, so the more panels you install the more money you get back as a part of the STC program.

-So if you want to reach peak output of 5kW regularly to cover your household’s peak energy usage, the answer is to simply install a 6kW system.
+So, for example, if you want to aim peak output of 5kW to cover your household’s peak energy usage, the answer is to simply install a larger system, such as a 6kW system rather than a 5kW system.
+The price to oversize the system is a lot less than what most people expect.

 Interested in more information on sizing up a system?
-Detailed info is available here: How to Size Up A Solar System
+Detailed info is available here: How to Size Up A Solar System, or call the Solaray Team today on 1300 221 586.

 Battery Storage Is Changing The Ballgame

-The big game changer in 2018 is battery storage.
-We are now able to install solar batteries to capture any excess solar power for you to then use in the evening.
-We leave you connected to the grid so you can use it as a backup, however, we now have many customers essentially running on solar power 24/7.
+We are now able to install battery storage to capture any excess solar power for you to then use in the evening.
+We leave you connected to the grid so you can use the grid it as a backup, however, we now have many customers essentially running on solar power 24/7.

 More information on battery storage is available here: The price of solar storage